Professor of English; Program Director

 John Paul Scheidler, adjunct faculty member, teaches movement and stage combat classes in both the MLitt and MFA programs.
 John Paul is a professional actor, fight choreographer and director with membership in Actor’s Equity Assoc. and is a certified teacher with the Society of American Fight Directors.
 He has worked professionally with Heritage Rep. Theatre, Alabama Shakespeare Festival, The Blackfrairs Playhouse, NYC Opera and was a company member with Wellspring/Cori Terry and Dancers for 3 years.
 Education includes an MFA from the University of Virginia, Hap Ki Do, and a BA in Drama and Dance from Western Michigan University.

 John Harrell has been a resident actor at the Blackfriars Playhouse since 2002.
 He has appeared in nearly a hundred productions on its stage, and has played roles from Dogberry to Hamlet to 2nd Lord.
-He has a BA in English from James Madison University, and was a co-founder of Foolery, a theatre company based in Charlottesville.
+He has a BA in English from James Madison University, and co-founded Foolery, a theatre company based in Charlottesville.

 René Thornton, Jr.